soldair/node-module-resolution/integration/linked-file-require/readme.md

 if a file is a link

-requires in that file are resolved in link targets directory
+requires in that file are resolved in link target's directory